badu/http/README.md

 ===========

 It's Go 1.9 net/http package, rearranged so I can read it and play around with it.

-There are some modifications I've made.
-Please consider it W.I.P.
+Please consider it W.I.P. and come back later.